drgnfrts/ura-llm-search/data/DC-cleaned-md/Non-Residential/Hotel/Introduction.md

 Only the commercial use component within a hotel development may be strata subdivided.

-Backpackers’ hostels, regulated under the Hotels Licensing Act, are also public accommodation facilities for a commercial purpose.
+Backpackers' hostels, regulated under the Hotels Licensing Act, are also public accommodation facilities for a commercial purpose.
 They are open concept dormitories for boarding and lodging purposes, with a minimum of 6 beds per room.
-Refer [here](https://www.ura.gov.sg/Corporate/Property/Business/Change-Use-of-Property-for-Business/Assessment-Criteria) for the guidelines and requirements for the conversion of an existing property to a backpackers’ hostel which may be allowed on temporary planning permission.
+Refer [here](https://www.ura.gov.sg/Corporate/Property/Business/Change-Use-of-Property-for-Business/Assessment-Criteria) for the guidelines and requirements for the conversion of an existing property to a backpackers' hostel which may be allowed on temporary planning permission.

----